liudvikasakelis/getting-data-final/README.md

 + subsets the merged set to only contain the columns that contain either the standard deviations or the mean values of the calculated features
 + for each activity and individual, calculates the mean value for each of the columns present in the previous subsetted set.
 This new set is then output into *tidyset.txt*

-*quicklib.R* - a library for most of *script.R* functionality
+*quicklib.R* - a library for most of *run_analysis.R* functionality

-*tidyset.txt* - NOT PRESENT IN THE REPOSITORY the output of *script.R*, containing a tidy data set.
+*tidyset.txt* - NOT PRESENT IN THE REPOSITORY the output of *run_analysis.R*, containing a tidy data set.
 For variable descriptions, see CodeBook.md

 ### data set